uma-dev/uma-dev/README.md

 -->

 ## About me
-- 🎓 I'm a graduated **Telecomm Engineer ** and Developer.
+- 🎓 I'm a graduated Telecomm Engineer and **Developer**.
-- 🌱 I'm currently learning **---** and also interested in Data Science.
 - ✨ I love to create different types of **programming** and **electronics** proyects, mostly about _CNC/Laser cut_ and _3D Print_
 - 📚 I love reading books of **biographies** and **personal development**.
+- 💬 Ask me about Python(weighted interval scheduling algorithm) and C (microcontrollers programming).
-- 🏅 I love **BJJ** and **Muay Thai** too.
-I have been training for two years.
-Here I train my mind and body in order to be more confident and keep fit.
+- ⚡ I love **BJJ** and **Muay Thai** too.
+I have been training for two years in order to be more confident and keep fit.

 ## 🛠️ Skills